SQL/Database Help - Printable Version

 Here's the code I have:

-SELECT tblFilms.ID, tblFilms.Title, tblFilms.Year, tblFilms.Actor1, tblFilms.Actor2, tblFilms.Actor3, tblFilms.Actor4
+sql code: SELECT tblFilms.ID, tblFilms.Title, tblFilms.Year, tblFilms.Actor1, tblFilms.Actor2, tblFilms.Actor3, tblFilms.Actor4

 FROM tblFilms

-WHERE (((tblFilms.Actor1)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor1)=[Enter the second actor who's films you would LIKE TO find])) OR (((tblFilms.Actor2)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor2)=[Enter the second actor who's films you would LIKE TO find])) OR (((tblFilms.Actor3)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor3)=[Enter the second actor who's films you would LIKE TO find])) OR (((tblFilms.Actor4)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor4)=[Enter the second actor who's films you would LIKE TO find]));
+WHERE (((tblFilms.Actor1)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor1)=[Enter the second actor who's films you would like to find])) OR (((tblFilms.Actor2)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor2)=[Enter the second actor who's films you would like to find])) OR (((tblFilms.Actor3)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor3)=[Enter the second actor who's films you would like to find])) OR (((tblFilms.Actor4)=[Enter the first actor who's films you would like to find] Or (tblFilms.Actor4)=[Enter the second actor who's films you would like to find]));

 That's the closest I could get.....but as you'll know, that finds any film which EITHER actor was in.
 My SQL knowledge isn't good enough to figure out how to get it to work properly, but I'm sure it'll be easy enough for someone who knows what they're doing!